Last updated: September 23rd, 2023

 I wore a couple pairs years ago, and vaguely recall that sizing was similar to regular 511s, but with a slightly higher rise…if memory serves.

 Casual, non-denim alternative: Outlier Slim Dungarees ($198)

-Finally, NYC cult brand Outlier might be the most popular clothing company you’ve never heard of.
+Finally, NYC cult brand Outlier might be the greatest clothing company you’ve never heard of.
 They’re known for experimental cuts and high-tech fabrics, but their classic Slim Dungarees have been a bike-commuting and world-traveling staple for years—including in my own wardrobe.

 Their goal was to keep the essential form and style of your typical five-pocket jeans, but rather that marginally improving upon cotton denim, just do away with the whole thing.
 In its place they use an 82% nylon + 16% polyester + 2% spandex blend.
 It simply blows away cotton-based jeans in terms of weight, comfort when wet, and time to dry.